Opinion | Xi Jinping is surely rethinking his grand bromance with Putin

 Xi must be feeling lonely now that his buddy has blown it.
 Chinese authorities are busy scouring their Internet to hide evidence of their leader’s poor taste in friends.
 But what other thoughts might be going through his head?

 He might be rethinking his hurry-up schedule for absorbing Taiwan.
 The anti-communist island has been beefing up its defenses.
 If Ukraine can so easily become a graveyard for Russian tanks, what might Taiwan be for amphibious Chinese troops?
 China has spent a lot of money on its military in recent years, and the country does lots of training exercises.
-But Chinese generals and their troops aren’t battle tested, and a contested assault on Taiwan could be a battle such as the world has not seen.
+But Chinese generals and their troops aren’t battle-tested, and a contested assault on Taiwan could be a battle such as the world has not seen.

 Consider: The English Channel, crossed on D-Day, is 20 miles at its narrowest.
 The Strait of Taiwan’s narrowest point is 81 miles wide.
-Consider too: There were no satellites on D-Day to make targets of every ship.
+Consider, too: There were no satellites on D-Day to make targets of every ship.

 Xi might be asking himself: What is Taiwan worth if — like Putin in Ukraine — I must destroy it to win it?
 And if Taiwan’s subjugation requires me to feed Chinese troops into a meat grinder, can I survive the backlash at home?